Stalingrad (2013 film): Background

 The original script by Ilya Tilkin does not have any literary source.
 The screenwriter studied diaries of the participants of the Battle of Stalingrad.
 He also used museum archives, documents and recorded stories of its participants.

 The prototype of this house is the legendary Pavlov's House in Stalingrad.
 On the eve of filming, the script was significantly rewritten by the director and screenwriter Sergey Snezhkin.

+The plot seems to be somewhat influenced by Chapter 57 of Life And Fate, by writer and journalist Vasily Grossman, and therefore does have a literary antecedent.

 Production

 The first part of filming took place in autumn 2011 and lasted 17 days.
 During that time, two key episodes of the battle were shot, in which 900 extras and historical reenactors took part in crowd scenes.
 The main shooting process began at the end of May 2012 and ran until 27 July 2012.

 Colossal scenery was constructed especially for Stalingrad filming at the former factory "Krasny Treugolnik" in St. Petersburg, and the Third North Fort near Kronstadt.
 Every detail for the movie sets depicting the centre of Stalingrad and the east bank of the Volga were faithfully and painstakingly reproduced, reflecting the vast scale of the battle.
 The budget for its construction was more than 120 million rubles (US$3.5 million), and it took over 400 people working for 6 months to build.
 Unusually though, for all the attention to detail the film-makers took, the Panzers reproduced for a major scene late in the film were modeled on a much different later type of the German Mk.IV that did not enter service until around a year after the battle (the Mk.IV G/H)- a major oversight by the historical advisors and production team.

 The film was produced in 3D using equipment provided by a Hollywood company, 3ality Technica.
 It was released in 3D, IMAX 3D, and 2D.

 For the reason that I continue to work on this project, I read all the history of the Battle of Stalingrad.
 From "Stalingrad" by Antony Beevor and "In the Trenches of Stalingrad" by Nekrasov to "Iron Cross" by Wilhelm Heinrich and "Life and Fate" by Vasily Grossman.